hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 	-Methods:
 		1. See all pets
 		2. See all potential adoptees
-3. Shelter
+4. Shelter
 	-Attributes:
 		1. Name - string, required
 		2. Street - string, required
 		3. City - string, required
 		4. Zip - string, required
-		5. List of pets - array, optional
-		6. Volunteer? - boolean, optional
+		5. Volunteer? - boolean, optional
 	-Methods:
 		1. See all shelters
 		2. See all pets